.jpg)

 finding work in his field, Martin began writing fiction, which resulted

 in the four-book fantasy epic, Tales of Aurduin, with the first book in the series, Orobai's Vision, written in 2002.
 The series was completed in 2005 with the final installment, The Fifth Temple.
 It was then that Martin had the idea that he'd included much of what he'd learned from psilocybin mushrooms and Salvia divinorum in the series, and shortly thereafter produced Mushroom Wisdom, which was published in December of 2006.
 Following that came Sage Spirit and the POD release of Tales of Aurduin.
 His best-known books are his 2009 publication, Being Human, and his 2017 release, Entheogenic Liberation.
+In addition to his works of non-fiction, he also produces art books, novels, and anthologies.

 It was with the release of Mushroom Wisdom